-Steam power was applied to the sorting of fibres in 1821 and the hatter's bow was replaced by steam blowing processes in the 1880's.
+Steam power was applied to the sorting of the fibres in 1821 and the hatter's bow was replaced by steam blowing processes in the 1880's.
 These developments and the introduction of machine blocking paved the way for the hat manufacturer.
-Industrial firms such as Battesby's of Stockport and Christy & co., combined felt making and hatting and established themselves in the north of England in the late 19th century
+Industrial firms such as Battersby's of Stockport and Christy & Co, combined felt making and hatting and established themselves in the north of England, in the late 19th century

-The silk plush was manufactured in Lille, France throughout the 19th and mid 20th century, supplying the world market.
-Production ceased when the machines that made the plush were destroyed after an argument between the two brothers that owned them.
+Silk plush was manufactured in Lille, France, throughout the 19th and mid 20th century, supplying the world market.
+Production ceased when the machines that made the plush were destroyed after an argument between the brothers that owned them.

-The Wellington shape with its concave sides to the crown was popular in the 1820's and 30's when its curves echoed the rounded lapels and 'pouter pigeons' chests of the fashionable frock coat.
+The Wellington shape with its concave sides to the crown was popular in the 1820's and 1830's, when its curves echoed the rounded lapels and pouter pigeons chests of the fashionable frock coat.